Raphael-Boichot/The-TinyGB-Printer/SD/Paper_emulator/README.md

-## Some Toy script to simulate thermal paper
+## Some script to simulate thermal paper

 This is a [GNU Octave script](https://octave.org/) to simulate a thermal paper output.
 GNU Octave is a programming platform / langage for scientific computing, it can be used whatever your prefered OS.